-Canada has submitted a Nationally Determined Contribution to reduce GHG emissions by 30 percent below 2005 levels by 2030 as part of the Paris Agreement at the United Nations Framework Convention on Climate Change Conference of the Parties held in Paris, France in December 2015.
+Canada has submitted a Nationally Determined Contribution to reduce GHG emissions by 30 percent below 2005 levels by 2030.
+Indonesia has pledged a 29 percent reduction below a "business as usual" baseline by 2030.
+China has pledged for total emissions to peak in 2030, but with reductions in emissions per unit GDP by 60-65 percent from 2005 levels.

 There is a commitment to review and increase pledges every five years under the Paris Agreement.
-Canada approved the Paris Agreement in October 2016.

 On August 4, 2017, the U.S. submitted formal notice of intention to withdraw from the Paris Agreement; however, under the terms of the Paris Agreement, the U.S. will remain a party until approximately August 2020.